Law enforcement agencies use hundreds of thousands of volunteers

 Money, money, money.

-Strapped police departments are increasingly looking to do more with fewer resources, and volunteer programs can help plug holes in their operating budgets, says the International Association of Chiefs of Police, which runs the Volunteers in Police Service program
+Strapped police departments are increasingly looking to do more with fewer resources, and volunteer programs can help plug holes in their operating budgets, says the International Association of Chiefs of Police, which runs the Volunteers in Police Service program.

-"These budget shortfalls resulted in layoffs, furloughs, hiring freezes, loss of specialty units, cutbacks on training and equipment, and service cuts," according to an IACP study
+“These budget shortfalls resulted in layoffs, furloughs, hiring freezes, loss of specialty units, cutbacks on training and equipment, and service cuts,” according to an IACP study in 2012.

 Almost 2,200 law enforcement agencies utilized more 244,000 volunteers, the report said, adding that law enforcement volunteers have “become a need and not a luxury.”